ntimanu/alx_be_python/README.md

 **Script**: `future_age_calculator.py`
 This script takes age of the user and calculate age the user will be in 2050 and return the future age.

+### 5. Personal Finance Calculator

+**Objective**
+Use user input, variables, and arithmetic operations to calculate and provide feedback on a user’s monthly savings and potential future savings without applying conditional statements.

+**Script**: `finance_calculator.py`
+This script will calculate the user’s monthly savings based on inputted monthly income and expenses.
+It will then project these savings over a year, assuming a fixed interest rate, to demonstrate compound interest’s effect on savings.